connervieira/Predator/CONFIGURATION.md

     - This setting contains the file names all of the alert databases used by Predator.
         - `license_plates` should be set to (if anything), a plain-text list of license plates that Predator should show a heightened alert for.
             - This file should be relative to the root project directory.
-        - `traffic_cameras` should be set to (if anything), an ExCam database of speed, red-light, and traffic cameras.
-Leaving this blank will disable traffic camera alerts.
-            - This file should be an absolute file path.
-        - `alpr_cameras` should be set to (if anything), a Predator JSON database of ALPR cameras.
-Leaving this blank will disable ALPR camera alerts.
-            - This file should be an absolute file path.
     - Each value in this section should either be left blank, or be a file path relative to the root project folder.
         - For example, if your alert database is in `/home/pi/Data/alerts.txt`, and your root project directory is `/home/pi/Data/`, then then the alert database value should simply be set to `alerts.txt`, not the the full file path.
-- `alert_range`
-    - This configuration value contains the alerting distances for alert databases.
-Currently, this only includes the traffic enforcement camera database.
-- `traffic_camera_alerts_enabled`
-    - This configuration value determines whether or not traffic enforcement camera alerts are enabled.
-        - This includes red-light cameras, speed cameras, and other enforcement cameras.
-        - This does not include automated license plate readers, which are supplied by a different database.
-    - When this is set to `true`, Predator will use information from the following traffic camera alert settings in order to notify the user of nearby traffic enforcement cameras.
-- `camera_alert_types`
-    - This configuration value determines which camera types Predator will consider when displaying alerts to the user.
-All of the values under this setting should be set to a boolean value indicating whether or not alerts should be shown for each respective camera type.
-    - There are currently 3 types of cameras.
-        - `speed` includes both radar and average speed enforcement cameras.
-        - `redlight` includes traffic light enforcement cameras.
-        - `misc` includes all traffic cameras that don't fall into the other two categories.
-- `traffic_camera_loaded_radius`
-    - This is the radius, in miles, that Predator will load traffic cameras from during the initial loading process.
-    - For example, if this value is set to `100`, then Predator will only load traffic cameras in a 100 mile radius from the current location when it boots.
-If you travel more than 100 miles away from your original location without reloading Predator then you won't get traffic camera alerts.
-    - If you're running Predator on a high performance processor, you can comfortable set this to a very high number, which could be useful on long road trips where you might not restart Predator for hundreds of miles at a time.
-However, if you're running Predator on a low powered device, like a Raspberry Pi, you should reduce this radius to make Predator faster at checking traffic camera proximity when running in Real-time Mode.